Archive

 Pitt also runs into team car design guru Kerry Condon.

-They also sleep together.
-Pitt has not had very good chemistry with a woman on screen since Thelma and Louise, and here, he is a stoic.
-In return, Condon musters all the heat of a flagging sterno cup.
+Pitt has not had very good on-screen chemistry with women since Thelma and Louise.
+The trend continues Here, he is a stoic, and in return, Condon musters all the heat of a flagging sterno cup.
 With a strongly established “older brother, younger sister” vibe, they have what can only be envisioned as some of the worst sex in history.

 Just when you are nodding off, another race will start.
 You will perk up, because the spectacle is kinetic and exciting.
 But you can only watch so much racing.
-These people will have to start talking again, and when they do, it is AI-generated drivel.
+These people will have to start talking again, and when they do, it is drivel.

-The plot then begins to track that of a much better racing film – Talladega Nights.
+The plot then begins to echo that of a much better racing film – Talladega Nights.
 There is corporate skullduggery in the form of Tobias Menzies, who wants control of the entire racing team and schemes to depose and supplant Bardem.
 Like Ricky Bobby, Pitt must not enter the final race for Menzies’ machinations to succeed.

 Pitt, of course, enters the final race and saves the day.